zendesk/statsd-logger/README.md

 ## Docker

-This can also log StatsD metrics beibng being sent to udp:8125 on running `docker` containers.
+`statsd-logger` can also log StatsD metrics being being sent to udp:8125 on running `docker` containers without modification.

 ```sh
 # log metrics for container named "myapp"